 Brash Isaac is a Belfast based band led by singer/songwriter Andrew Cameron.
-Originally from the seaside town of Killyleagh, Cameron combines folk songwriting with a mixture of rock & pop, to make music that is both heartfelt & radio friendly.
+Originally from the seaside town of Killyleagh, Cameron combines heartfelt songwriting with a mixture of rock & pop to create an Americana influenced, alternative sound.

 First grabbing attention with the infectious alt-rock of debut single 'In The Dark', Brash Isaac has continued to make waves in the Irish music scene & beyond.
-The band has lit up stages around Belfast, including iconic venues like The Empire Music Hall & The Limelight.
+The band has lit up stages around Ireland, including iconic venues like The Empire Music Hall, Whelans & The Limelight.

 2017 saw Andrew bring his music to a wider stage, solo touring extensively around the UK & mainland Europe in September & November, not forgetting a quick jaunt stateside for a Sofar Sounds NYC show in the iconic Greenwich Village area in March.